 The horse race was heading toward the finish line at the annual Naadam Festival in Ulaanbataar, Mongolia.

 No effete sprint contest this: horse races during Naadam are between 15 and 30 kilometers long, the length determined by the horse’s age.
 The jockeys – all boys — range in age from 5 to 12 (for Mongolian children, learning to ride is like learning to walk).

 Mongol Warriors of Yore

 The races are one of three competitions at the fest.
-The other two – archery and wrestling – complete the games, which are a legacy of Mongolia’s period of empire with a salute to the key skills necessary for a 13th century Mongol warrior.
+The other two – archery and wrestling – complete the games, which are a legacy of Mongolia’s period of the empire with a salute to the key skills necessary for a 13th-century Mongol warrior.

 Eight centuries ago they were a fierce whirlwind sweeping out of the Far East, bringing unimaginable death and destruction to central Asia, the Middle East and Europe.

 The Mongol hordes, led by Genghis Khan, were like nothing seen before.
 Some 100,000 ferocious and bloodthirsty mounted soldiers used the medieval version of shock and awe to subdue cities and kingdoms, creating the largest contiguous land empire in history stretching at its peak from Hungary to China.

 Dynastic squabbles eventually dismantled the empire, but its heartland – Mongolia, survives today – partly within the People’s Republic of China and partly as an independent country.